RyanFrantz/engineering/operability_reviews.md

 Typically those with direct knowledge of the system and those that may consume it will be in attendance.
 These people, among others, will include:

+* The team or working group who has prepared for the launch
+* Key stakeholders who may be supporting elements of this product (i.e. customer-facing teams)
 * Product/Project/Program managers
-* Team leads
-* The team or working group who has prepared for the launch
-* Key stakeholders who may be supporting elements of this product

 ## What do we discuss?